 11 When can you see the Northern Light

-Aurora Borealis usually move around in an elipse around the Earth’s Magnetic Pole, that has a different location than the North Geographical Pole, being a little offset and closer to North of Canada.
+Aurora usually moves around in an ellipse around the Earth’s Magnetic Pole, that has a different location than the North Geographical Pole, being a little offset and closer to North of Canada.

 We hope that all the information in this article will help you plan your trip so you can see the Northern Lights if you visit one of the Northern Countries.

 To see the North Lights you definitely need darkness and good weather conditions, which translates into a clear dark night sky.

 They are visible from late August to early April and can appear anytime during the night.